Just like many other places on campus, the Billiards & Games Room is rich with history. You might be surprised to learn that:

 How does the Billiards & Games Room fit into the Big Picture at University of Michigan?

 The Billiards Room has one permanent manager, one part-time Graduate Intern, and a team of about 12-15 undergraduate work-study students.
-Betsy Sundholm has held the position of manager for 15 years.
+Betsy Sundholm has held the position of manager since 1993.
 Twenty-five percent of Betsy's appointed time each week is designated for management of the Billiards Room and its programs.
 The other 75% is designated for the Student Organization Resource Center, a customer service office located on the 4th floor.
-Betsy's Billiards Room duties include recruitment, training, and supervision of the managing Graduate Intern, financial direction and oversight, coordination of table and equipment upkeep, coordination of recreational programs for University of Michigan Students.
-In this role, Betsy is the advisor for the Billiards, Bowling, Bridge, Foosball, and Scrabble Clubs, and she helps out the Table Tennis and Chess Clubs with a few annual events.
-During the spring-summer months, Betsy also assumes the scheduling, operational, and supervisory duties normally held by the Graduate Intern.
+Betsy's Billiards Room duties include recruitment, training, and supervision of the managing Graduate Intern, financial direction and oversight, coordination of table and equipment upkeep,and coordination of recreational programs for University of Michigan Students.
+In this role, Betsy is the advisor for the Billiards, Chess, Foosball, Scrabble, and Table Tennis Clubs.
 E-mail her at: firstname.lastname@example.org.

 What are some interesting points of pool hall history?